senzing-garage/entity-search-web-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Production Server
-Run `ng build --production` which will generate a compiled version of the app in the _dist/_ directory.
+Run `ng build --prod` which will generate a compiled version of the app in the _dist/_ directory.
 Compiled assets can be served by ExpressJS by running  `node webserver`.

+# Docker Support

 ## Code scaffolding